You can configure the File Services, which enable you to create file shares on your vSAN datastore.

 Consider the following while configuring the IP addresses and DNS names:

-• To ensure proper configuration of File Services, the IP addresses you enter in the Networking page must be static addresses and the DNS server must have records for those IP addresses.
+• To ensure proper configuration of File Service, the IP addresses you enter in the Networking page must be static addresses and the DNS server must have records for those IP addresses.
 For best performance, the number of IP addresses must be equal to the number of hosts in the vSAN cluster.

 • You can have a maximum of 64 hosts in the cluster.
 If large scale cluster support is configured, you can enter up to 64 IP addresses.